-A total of 40,037 students registered for study at UKZN in 2010.
-Of these, 59% were women and 79% were undergraduates.
-The University employs more than 4,000 academic and support staff and confers around 8,000 degrees and certificates every year.
+A total of 46,539 students registered for study at UKZN in 2016.
+About 74% were undergraduates and 26% postgraduates.
+The University employs more than 3,000 academic and support staff and confers around 8,000 degrees and certificates every year.

 For more information, please go to the University’s website at www.ukzn.ac.za

 A key supporting role is played by the University of KwaZulu-Natal Foundation.
 In its development function, it establishes projects that, on the one hand, advance the interests of the University, and on the other, respond to the critical development needs of the African continent.